 The two officers stood in front of Turner's cameras at all times during the encounter.
 They then began to, some might say, indiscriminately and arbitrarily determine where he could and couldn't stand, eventually driving him out of the traffic stop scene and down the road.
 The pair of officers forced Turner to stay over 100 yards away from the traffic stop, even after the arresting officer had left, and the tow truck arrived.
 The officers implied it was a crime scene and Turner had no right to retrieve his cameras, get into his car, and go home.
 Turner called the actions by the officers a de facto detention and objected to being unable to get to his belongings and drive away.

 Turner filed a complaint with the police department which led to an investigation into the incident.
-He uploaded the video to his Youtube channel.
+He uploaded the" target="_blank"> video to his Youtube channel.
 Following the police investigation, in what may come as a surprise to many, Officer Maufrais was found to have violated departmental policies for preventing Turner from filming and was suspended for 20 days without pay.
 Officer Lane was only given 10 days suspension without pay.

 In November, then police chief Art Acevedo criticized the officers' actions.
 "We will not tolerate our officers being dismissive of policy…If you’re a police officer and you’re diligent…and you wrap yourself with policy, it really is a shield.
 It’s ultimately there to protect the community we serve.
 When someone shows a dismissive attitude as regards to policy we’re probably going to take a pretty harsh look at that individual.”

 Now that the police department has taken action in the matter, Turner had a chance to speak with reporters at KXAN News.
 He said of the incident, "If he was asking me to stand back or [saying] I’m too close, now, I could see that, but for the flashlight, there’s no reason — there’s no way they can justify that.”